Noemata/SimpleMVVM/README.md

 This project incorporates features that compensate for some of the limitations of Microsoft's MVVM Toolkit.
 The demo app is simple enough to be digestable yet complicated enough to be representative of real world MVVM usage.

-Ancillary to the evaluation MVVM Toolkit usage, this project also attempts to share code between WinUI 3 and UWP in a manner that minimizes the differences (WIP).
+Ancillary to the evaluation of MVVM Toolkit usage, this project also attempts to share code between WinUI 3 and UWP in a manner that minimizes the differences (WIP).
 Code will be consolidated further as this is figured out.

 ## Credits
 * MVVM and Toolkit ideas: https://github.com/windows-toolkit/MVVM-Samples , https://github.com/XamlBrewer/UWP-MVVM-Toolkit-Sample , https://github.com/veler/PaZword